 understanding it was a secret between the two of them.

 Minutes later, Emily’s father was practically dragging her and her luggage through the front door to

-Emily and wanted nothing more than to run to her and protect her.
-Instead, he waved to her and tried
+and wanted nothing more than to run to her and protect her.
+Instead, he waved to her and tried to give her

 That would be the last time Emily would see either her Aunt or Gabriel again.